admin-remix/Chromebook-Getter-Docs/docs/README.md

 #### Build My Own Tool

-Sure this can be done but we know any time spent doing this is time you could be doing other things, like helping a teacher with an issue, installing that new phone system or maybe deploying Chromebooks.
+Sure!
+This can be done.
+But we know any time spent doing this is time you could be more productive as in:
+* helping teachers with their technology issues,
+* installing new phone systems,
+* or deploying Chromebooks

-Let us handle the work of fixing the weird bugs that come with building software on top of Google for you.
+Let us handle the work for you.
+We solve the bugs and problems that come with building software on top of Google API's.